 - Knead the dough by hand or machine for about 5 minutes until it is soft and smooth.
 (You don’t want a soft dough that is not sticky.)

 - Lightly flour the dough and place it in a plastic bag; close the bag with room for the dough to expand.
 Let it rest for 30 to 60 minutes.

 - Spray or line two cooking sheets with parchment paper.

-- Transfer the dough to a lightly greased work surface and divide into about 4 strips of dough that are equal length.
-Allow the strips rest for 5 minutes.
+- Transfer the dough to a lightly greased work surface and divide it into about 4 strips of dough that are equal in length.
+Allow the strips to rest for 5 minutes.

 - Cut each strip of dough into 6 to 8 pieces.
 Dip each pretzel nugget in the baking soda/water solution.

 - Allow them to rest for 10 minutes.
 Bake the pretzels for 7-8 minutes (mine took 6 minutes).